Conseil en patrimoine Automobile Classique - Spécialiste Lamborghini, Ferrari, Maserati, Pagani, Aston Martin

 The CD were part of this bunch of "monster cars" designed for speed and victory, such as the Jaguar Type C and D, the Aston-Martin DBR1, the Ferrari Testa Rossa, 250 P, the Maserati 151, the Ford GT40, the Porsche 917, and many others.
 Their record-breaking Cx (air penetration coefficient) of the CD-Panhard was as low as 0,12 - never equalled since then - and combined with a 560 kg weight, enabled record lap times with only a one-litre engine.

-The car for sale : one of the two legendary CD Prototypes made for the "24 Heures du Mans" 1964.
+The cars for sale are the two legendary CD Prototypes made for the "24 Heures du Mans" 1964.

 Only two CDs LM64 have been built by the Team of Charles Deutsch, especially for the famous endurance race.

 The history of this LP64 chassis #64/1 for sale is well known.
 It has remained about fifteen years in the hands of the manufacturer, before being sold to a French collector.
 It then became the property of another enthusiast and expert of the make, who decided the restoration of certain parts - without deviating from the authenticity and integrity - .
 This work was entrusted to EPAF (see picture below), created by former experts and technicians of Matra-Sports.

 The structure is a rigid and light steel beam, supporting a Panhard twin-cylinder that has been tuned for performance and reliability (distribution gear in aluminium, forged pistons, double-ignition).
 Independent suspensions are associated with inboard disc brakes suspended at the front and drums at the rear.